 Happiness, Wealth, Ending War, and Essential Resources

-To secure an enduring warless future it’s critical that we take advantage of our understanding of the sources of human happiness and how they relate to resources.
+To secure an enduring warless future it’s also critical that we take advantage of our understanding of the sources of human happiness and how they relate to resources.
 Happiness can be broadly defined as a sense of fulfillment, satisfaction, and contentedness.

 Happy people are reluctant to go to war themselves or to send loved ones into battle.
 In a functioning democracy, where citizens are free, leaders must virtually always rattle some dire threat posed by an enemy, real or concocted, to shake happy citizens from their profound reluctance to go to war.
 [As an aside, if a democracy does not use a draft and instead pays hired warriors, the leader or leaders will find it much easier to entice the citizens or their representatives to vote for war—they have no skin in the game.]